notaudrey/DonationTracker/README.md

+## This is not originally my plugin.
+I forked it to clean up the code and hopefully make it more usable for others.

+---

 **Please note: This repository was private, for use by a specific server.
 This documentation is brief, and was intended to be read by the staff of that server, rather than the general public.
 As a result, ionformation may be missing, or may refer to specifics details of a private server.**

 The plugin was never installed on the server, and is provided here as-is in the hopes that it proves useful.
 I am releasing it under the GNU General Public License, version 3.0 or (at your option) any later version.